How to execute sudo without password prompt

 After opening the file with visudo you simply add the following line at the end of the file:

-Please replace $USER with your own username, that should be able to execute sudo without a password prompt.
+$USER ALL=(ALL) NOPASSWD: ALLPlease replace $USER with your own username, that should be able to execute sudo without a password prompt.

 Finally you have to save your additions and close the sudoers file.
 For this press CTRL + X and Y. Hit Enter to leave nano.

->>> /etc/sudoers: syntax error <<<
+>>> /etc/sudoers: syntax error <<<Simply type

+e to edit the sudoers-file again or x to quit without saving your changes.
 After this you should be able to execute sudo commands with being asked for your password.